cpplibv/libv/LIBV-TODO.md

 libv.ui: component base fire should reject non this pointer or types libv.ui: Clean up base_component/component includes with the new memory model libv.ui: Remove every usage of std::shared_ptr<BaseComponent>
-libv.ui: fix typo: Travers -> Traverse
+libv.ui: Fix typo: Travers -> Traverse
+libv.ui: Autonaming should use per type indexing

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui: Hide BaseComponent usage from every API: focus, libv.ui: Kill .base() usages
+libv.ui: align_vertical for string2D

-libv.ui: content property.hpp can be more hidden toward components (Especially the variant) libv.ui: align_vertical for string2D
+libv.ui: content property.hpp can be more hidden toward components (Especially the variant) libv.ui: Hide or kill BaseComponent usage from every API like focus libv.ui: Kill .base() usages wherever possible

 libv.ui: context_event does not handle stop propagation, special case if type is derived from BaseEvent